-Goals: Provide Quality Customer Service Enhance Public Confidence Deliver Critical Infrastructure Improvements Operate a Safe and Efficient Infrastructure System 1.2.1.
+1.2.1.
 Objective: Sustain a highly skilled workforce at all levels within the Department by maintaining an overall turnover rate at or below the statewide turnover rate.

-1.2.1.1.
-Establish a challenging retention goal in comparison to state average.
-1.2.1.2.
-Analyze turnover rates by classification/geographical area on an annual basis.
-1.2.1.3.
-Use of agency special pay tools to target areas where pay is truly the issue.
-1.2.1.4.
-Systematically conduct on-site meetings with targeted groups to determine issues other than pay which are causing high turnover.
-1.2.1.5.
-Continue to conduct DOTD's Exit Interview Process.
-1.2.1.6.
-Improve DOTD's employee recognition program to simplify the process and increase participation.
-1.2.1.7.
+- 1.2.1.1.
+Establish a challenging retention goal in comparison to state average. - 1.2.1.2.
+Analyze turnover rates by classification/geographical area on an annual basis. - 1.2.1.3.
+Use of agency special pay tools to target areas where pay is truly the issue. - 1.2.1.4.
+Systematically conduct on-site meetings with targeted groups to determine issues other than pay which are causing high turnover. - 1.2.1.5.
+Continue to conduct DOTD's Exit Interview Process. - 1.2.1.6.
+Improve DOTD's employee recognition program to simplify the process and increase participation. - 1.2.1.7.
 Maintain human resources policies that are beneficial to families which include flexible work schedules, telecommuting, maintaining affirmative action goals focusing on women and minorities, special leave for higher education endeavors, and tuition reimbursement for college courses.

+Supports DOTD Provide Quality Cu istomer Service.

+Goal

-Supports DOTDProvide Quality CuGoal istomer Service.
-Program Activity Support Services Objective Input Output Outcome Efficiency Quality Objective 1.2.1: Sustain a highly skilled workforce at all levels within the Department by maintaining an overall turnover rate at or below the statewide turnover rate. on board Total Separations Turnover Rate
+Program Activity Support Services

+Objective Input Output Outcome Efficiency Quality

+Objective 1.2.1: Sustain a highly Average number Total Separations Turnover Rate

+skilled workforce at all levels within on board

+the Department by maintaining an

+overall turnover rate at or below the

+statewide turnover rate.